sshoesmith/Analysis_WineQuality_R/README.md

 acidity, sulphates, to name a few.
 I used ggplot graphing functions to visualize the data.

 In order to view the project, you will need to download R version 3.4.3.
 The following packages are required:

-GGally
-dpylr
-gridExtra
-knitr
+GGally,dpylr,gridExtra and knitr.

 I've also attached a pdf summarizing all the visualizations.